Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Data Engineer

-This role sits in the Data Management Team as part of Technology, responsible for delivering Technology capability within Sanctuary Group to ensure employees have access to the systems they need to perform their duties.
+This role sits in the Data Management Team as part of Technology which is responsible for delivering Technology capability within Sanctuary Group to ensure employees have access to the systems they need to perform their duties.
 This role reports into the Head of Data Engineering.

 Responsibilities